catgirl-jade/nophicas-tidings/README.md

 Tries every possible rotation (except guaranteed-bad decisions) and reports the rotation with the highest average yield.
 Uses WebAssembly and Rust for *blazing fast* speed.

 ## THINGS THAT DONT WORK YET
-* Still not 100% on boon calculation.
-If you know what you're doing for any of these formulas please get in touch :D
-* BYH2 chance calculation (depends on item level, perception I think)
 * Node success chance calculation (depends on item level, gathering I think)

 ## Usage: